A tree perspective on stick-breaking models in covariate-dependent mixtures: Impact of the tree on cross-covariate correlation

-Figure \ref{fig:GxGy} explores the behavior of the correlation $\texttt{corr}\left(G_{\x}(A), G_{\x'}(A)\right)$, which by Corollary \ref{corollary:lowerbounds} has lower bounds of $1/3$ and $1/K$ for, respectively, LT and BT.
+Figure~\ref{fig:GxGy} shows the behavior of $\corr(G_{\xx}(A), G_{\xx'}(A))$, which by Corollary~\ref{corollary:lowerbounds} has lower bounds of $1/3$ and $1/K$ for, respectively, a lopsided tree and balanced tree.
 These lower bounds hold regardless of the degree of correlation between splitting variables, which in this scenario is controlled by choice of $\tilde{\sigma}^2_2$.
-Thus, the LT scheme always imposes a nontrivial baseline correlation between random measures while the BT scheme can achieve both large and small correlation values, which provides more flexibility in setting prior correlation values. \end{example}
+Thus, the lopsided-tree scheme always imposes a nontrivial baseline correlation between random measures while the balanced-tree scheme can achieve both large and small correlation values, which provides more flexibility in setting prior correlation values. \end{example}